Web Analytics

 ### How metrics map to Event Insight

 Some Web Analytics metrics can also be traced in Event Insight.
+This is useful when you want to validate a web metric with event-level detail or continue the analysis with additional breakdowns.

 * **All Users** → **Visit Web** with **Unique User Count**